 The student is responsible for reviewing schedules at the beginning of every season and/or semester and informing the coach, director, advisor, sponsor of any conflicts as soon as the students becomes aware of the conflict so resolution occurs prior to events.
 Coaches, and extra-curricular/co-curricular directors/advisors/sponsors will first attempt to assist the student in resolving the conflict without penalty to the student.

-- A. Practice vs. Practice - Student will attend both practices coordinating with coach and/or advisor to split time evenly. - B. Game vs. Rehearsal - Student attends game, no penalties or make-up assigned for missed rehearsal.
+A. Practice vs. Practice

+Student will attend both practices coordinating with coach and/or advisor to split time evenly.

-C. Practice vs. Concert
+B. Game vs. Rehearsal

-Student attends concert, no penalties or make-up assigned for missed practice.
+Student attends game, no penalties or make-up assigned for missed rehearsal.